ba-st/Buoy/docs/how-to/how-to-support-gs64-options.md

 by filling the `gs_options` metadata in the class creation section.
 However, Pharo will be default remove this metadata when committing code, which loses these options.
-To avoid this behavior and retain the options, load the `Tool` group and send in the class `initialize` message one of the following messages:
+To avoid this behavior and retain the options, load the `Tool` group and send in a post load script one of the following messages to the class:

 - `makeInstancesDbTransient`
 - `makeInstancesInvariant`